kokomai/base_react/README.md

 # Ract.js + Redux for foresys!

-This is the basic project structure of foresys react app.
+This is the basic structure of foresys react app.
-Using fetch with loading process, also set and get JWT header in request.js Gathering common functions in common.js
+Using fetch with loading process, also set and get JWT header functions are in request.js
+Gathered common functions in common.js
-And even default components are here!
+And even default components are here too!